sukh-virdi-mhra/string-manipulation/Solution 1/README.md

 ## General info
 This project is to showcase a range of ways you analyse a string that has been submitted by a user's input.
-My first solution is based around the single event listener containing my logic, then outputted to the user within HTML div elements.
+My first solution is based around an event listener containing my logic, then outputted to the user within HTML div elements.

 ## Setup
 To run this project, follow these steps: